jrtorres/dsai-workshop-machinelearning/ModelBuild-AutoAI.md

     ![](docs/images/add-data-asset.png)

-1. On your machine, browse to the location of the file **patientdataV6.csv** in this repository in the **data/** directory.
+1. On your machine, browse to the location of the file **TElco-Customer-Churn.csv** in this repository in the **data/** directory.
 Select the file and click on Open (or the equivalent action for your operating system).
 Once successfully uploaded, the file should appear in the `Data Assets` section of `Assets`.

 ## Step 3: Build Modeler Flow